Amazon HealthLake Service Level Agreement

 (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of HealthLake;

-(ii) that result from any actions or inactions by you or any third party (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.);
+(ii) that result from any actions or inactions by you (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.);

 (iii) that result from you not following the guidelines and best practices described in the Documentation for HealthLake on the AWS Site;

-(iv) that result from your equipment, inputs, software or other technology and/or third party equipment, inputs, software or other technology (other than third party equipment within our direct control); or
+(iv) that result from your equipment, inputs, software or other technology; or

 (v) arising from our suspension or termination of your right to use HealthLake in accordance with the Agreement (collectively, the “HealthLake SLA Exclusions”).